dcernst/dcernst.github.io/teaching/mat136f15/index.md

 </ol>

 ## Welcome ##
 Welcome to the course web page for the Fall 2015 manifestation of MAT 136: Calculus I (Section 1, Honors) at [Northern Arizona University](http://nau.edu).
+This course is a first calculus course concentrating on limits, continuity, the derivative, and integration.
+Applications are made to classical problems in physics and other sciences.
+Detailed Information about the course and its structure is available at these pages.

 <div class="row">
 <div class="col-xs-12">
-<h2>Course Information</h2>
 <p>Detailed Information about the course and its structure is available at these pages.</p>
 <div class="btn-group btn-group-justified">
 <a class="btn btn-default btn-success" href="{{site.baseurl}}/teaching/mat136f15/syllabus/">Syllabus</a>